clairedavid/ml_in_hep/_sources/week1/warmup_1D_linRegGD.md

 .
 Contour plot (left) and 3D rendering (right) of the cost function with respect to the values of the $\theta$ parameter.
 The red dots are the intermediary values of the parameters at a given iteration of the gradient descent.
 You can see that it converges toward the minimum of the cost function.
 ```

-We will discuss the presence of the zig-zag behaviour of the first iterations in section {ref}`warmup:lr`.
+We will discuss the presence of the zig-zag behaviour in the first iterations in section {ref}`warmup:lr`.

 This was linear regression with one input feature.
 Let's move on with a more generalized version of linear regression involving multiple features.